• 15 December 2015

 "Move your backside, you hairy slacker!"
 Mrs Claus snapped, giving her husband a sharp dig in the ribs.
 "It's Christmas Eve!"

 "Already?"
 Shanta groaned.
 "It barely seems like five minutes since I laid my head down."
 It was Shanta's custom, once he finished delivering toys to all the girls and boys of the world each Christmas, to hit the sack and stay in bed until the next December 24th rolled round.
-He had a smart TV in the right-hand corner of his gigantic bed -- on which he could monitor the behaviour of every child, as well as stream shows such as the bone-chilling The Last of Us -- and an in-built bidet-toilet in the left.
+He had a smart TV in the right-hand corner of his gigantic bed -- on which he could monitor the behaviour of every child, as well as stream shows such as the jaw-dropping (yet weirdly appropriate, given the makeup of his aerial delivery team) Baby Reindeer -- and an in-built bidet-toilet in the left.
 As far as Shanta was concerned, those were all the mod cons anyone needed.
 If you had those premier pieces of kit installed in your bed, why bother leaving it?!?

 "Get moving, tubby!"
 Mrs Claus growled, poking him again with a thick finger.
 "The elves have finished packing all the toys.
 The reindeer are fed and ready for action -- it's foggy out, so Rudolph's leading again this year.
 The clock's ticking, so get your huge, hairy, pimply..."